 Projects provide a way to organize the content on your site.
 Top-level projects can contain other (nested) projects, forming a hierarchy that you navigate like the file system on your computer.

-When you open a project, you see all of the content that project contains on a single page, including any nested projects, workbooks, data sources, data roles, and flows.
+When you open a project, you see all of the content that project contains on a single page, including any nested projects.

-To see only specific content types, click the Content Type drop-down menu and de-select the content types you don't want to see.
+To see only specific content types, click the Content Type drop-down menu and select the content types you want to see.
 You can select the Show Workbooks as Views option to see all of the individual views within a workbook displayed on the project page.

-A workbook page shows the views included in the workbook and the data sources used by the workbook, and any metrics created from the views in the workbook.
+A workbook page shows the views included in the workbook, the data sources used by the workbook, and any metrics created from the views in the workbook.
 It also provides a list of user subscriptions to either the workbook or to individual views, lineage data (if Tableau Catalog is enabled), and usage statistics.

 For more information about creating workbooks, see Creators: Get Started with Web Authoring.